Kyleetd/Snake-Game/README.md

 INFO: Jaden's score was added to leaderboard.

 ## *Phase 4: Task 3*
-To improve this project, I would remove nested classes.
-Specifically, all of the inner ButtonListener classes can be extracted into a new ?class.?
-This ?class? would take an argument that indicates the action to be performed.
+To improve this project, I would remove the nested button listener classes in the ControllerGUI class.
+Specifically, all of the nested ActionListener classes can be replaced with lambda expressions.

+In terms of the four AbstractAction listeners that control the movement of the snake through the arrow keys, there could be a single class that extends AbstractAction with an actionPerformed method.
+This actionPerformed method would call one of the four other methods in the class depending on the key (the ActionEvent) that occurred.